Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 [![](/tp2/Screenshot%202023-08-09%20at%206.11.09%20PM.png)](https://explorer.salemkode.com/tx/6472de227a3d71fc8b2f18e4507a858f8b0cfd56f1b4ec2bede9f367e84b8572)

 And here it is on [Blockchair](https://blockchair.com/bitcoin-cash/transaction/6472de227a3d71fc8b2f18e4507a858f8b0cfd56f1b4ec2bede9f367e84b8572).
-Scroll down to see the decoded OPRETURN.
+Scroll down to see the decoded OP_RETURN.

 [![](/tp2/Screenshot%202023-08-10%20at%2010.06.19%20AM.png)](https://blockchair.com/bitcoin-cash/transaction/6472de227a3d71fc8b2f18e4507a858f8b0cfd56f1b4ec2bede9f367e84b8572)

 The highlighted IPFS url is the latest update to the BCH Gurus metadata, at time of writing.
-To see it, grab the IPFS CID ([explained in Tutorial 1)](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-4-create-the-token-metadata)), put `https://ipfs.io/ipfs/` ahead of it and visit [this URL](https://ipfs.io/ipfs/bafybeigdbfo7k2f4kfkntbn4vu4gjlsp7vnkinwsf2gsnexbqz2uidbf7u):
+To see it, grab the IPFS CID ([explained in Tutorial 1](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-4-create-the-token-metadata)), put `https://ipfs.io/ipfs/` ahead of it and visit [this URL](https://ipfs.io/ipfs/bafybeigdbfo7k2f4kfkntbn4vu4gjlsp7vnkinwsf2gsnexbqz2uidbf7u):

 We’ll search in this JSON file for “098f”, the `commitment` value of my BCH Guru # 2447 NFT, and find this.
 This is the BCMR metadata for my NFT.